BonnieMcLean/IcoTools/README.md

 We have found that words are usually guessed more accurately when paired with foils that are as different-sounding to them as possible, compared to when paired with random foils.
 Thus, using opposite foils can improve the sensitivity of your guessing experiments to iconicity, particularly in cases where the items you are testing are expected to exhibit only weak iconicity, when you do not have so many guesses per item, or when you do not have so many items in your study.
 We also think it is a more principled way to test for iconicity, since if a word does sound appropriate for a meaning, then a word that sounds very different to it should be *inappropriate* for that meaning.

 The function **foiler** provides a list of opposite-sounding words for each item in your experiment.
 At the moment, the **foiler** function is only supported for items that are *spoken language words or sounds* (able to be transcribed in IPA).
 If the items in your experiment are hand signs or gestures, we recommend using random foils.
 As items in the visual modality are often higher in iconicity anyway, using opposite foils would be unlikely to greatly improve the sensitivity of the measure.
-However, if you have some way of choosing maximally contrastive signs or gestures to pair with your items, you are free to specify this in the 'foils' column of your stimuli file (See [here](#Format-for-the-stimuli-file))
+However, if you have some way of choosing maximally contrastive signs or gestures to pair with your items, you are free to specify this in the 'foils' column of your stimuli file (See [here](#Format-for-stimuli-file))

-**Available stimuli types for guessing experiments**

-* mp3 or wav
-* mp4
-* images (COMING SOON)

-**Available stimuli types for rating experiments**
+## Available stimuli types

+At the moment, the following types of stimuli are supported:

-* mp3 or wav
+- mp3 or wav
-* mp4
+- mp4

-* images (COMING SOON)
+We are planning to add support for images soon.
+If you would like support for more types of stimuli, please request it in the 'Issues' section.

+## How do the guessing and rating functions work?

 Each function takes a list of stimuli (stimuli.csv) and a control file (control.csv) as inputs, and produces a folder of html experiments to collect measures of iconicity on those items.
 For each experiment, three files are produced--a html file, a php file, and a csv file.
 Once you upload all these files to your server, and share the link to the html experiments with participants, as participants complete your study, their answers (as well as their reaction times for each item, and a record of which translation/foil was presented to them for each item) will be written to the csv file on your server (by the php).
-The functions also produce a summary csv file with all the details of the experiments (what the trials and translations were and, where applicable, the foils as well).
+The functions also produce a summary csv file with all the details of the experiments (i.e. the trials in each experiment, as well as the translations and, where applicable, foils used).

 There are examples in the 'examples' folder.
-The file `processing.Rmd` contains R scripts for combining the raw results files from the experiments into one long tidy dataset.
+The file `processing.Rmd` contains R scripts for combining the raw result files from the experiments into one long tidy dataset.

-# Format for control files
+# Format for control file

 It should be a csv file with two columns, the first column contains variable names and the second column contains their values.